beekarthik/swarm/README.md

 ![alt text](https://github.com/beekarthik/swarm/blob/master/img/2d-flocking.gif)

-Currently working extending this example to work in three dimensions so that the flocking algorithms can be directly applied into an Augmented Reality framework like Google ARCore
+Currently working extending this example to work in 3 dimensions so that the swarm algorithm can be directly applied into an Augmented Reality framework like Google ARCore.

+The core flocking algorithm that I used was actually created by Craig Reynolds and you can read about it [here.](https://www.red3d.com/cwr/boids/)